About the Artist

 Artist Statement

 My art centers around moments I don’t want to forget.
 I’m drawn to seascapes and shifting landscapes because they offer an ever-changing display of natural elements—light, movement, shadows, atmosphere—all of which mirror the fleeting nature of memory itself.
-My photographs capture the beauty of a moment, while painting allows me to infuse those images with the exhilaration I felt in that instance.

 My work serves as a permanent archive of momentary sights, often overlooked or taken for granted.
 Through painting, I preserve memories, not only so I don't forget them, but to offer them to others as a window into my experiences.